ibm-cloud-docs/containers/cs_annotations.md

   {: pre}

 3. Add the TCP ports to the config map.
 Replace `<port>` with the TCP ports that you want to open.
   By default, ports 80 and 443 are open.
 If you want to keep 80 and 443 open, you must also include them in addition to any other TCP ports you specify in the `public-ports` field.
-If you enabled a private ALB, you must also specify any ports you want to keep open in the `private-ports` field.
+If you enabled a private ALB, you must also specify any ports that you want to keep open in the `private-ports` field.
 For more information, see [Opening ports in the Ingress ALB](/docs/containers?topic=containers-ingress-settings#opening_ingress_ports).
   {: note}
   ```
   apiVersion: v1